Long-CLIP: Unlocking the Long-Text Capability of CLIP: Method

 Merely relaxing the strict length constraint on input tokens through positional embedding interpolation is insufficient to fully unlock the long-text capability of the model, as the effective length remains unchanged.
 Therefore, it is necessary to perform fine-tuning on the CLIP model using long captions.

-However, simply fine-tuning the model with long captions will lead to a degradation on the short-text capability, especially in classification task.
-This means our model still can't handle both long caption and short caption flexibly.
+However, simply fine-tuning the model with long captions will lead to a degradation on the short-text capability.
 The underlying reason is that a capable model should not only capture various attributes but also understand their relative relationships and differing importance.
 Merely fine-tuning the model with long captions may push it to another extreme, where it attempts to encompass all attributes in a single image without distinguishing their respective importance.

 To this end, we propose a Primary Component matching strategy in long-text fine-tuning to both unlock the long-text capability and maintain the short-text capability.
-Apart from aligning the fine-grained feature of an image with its corresponding long caption, we extract a coarse-grained image feature that focuses on capturing key attributes.
-This coarse-grained feature is then aligned with the corresponding short summary caption.
+Apart from aligning the fine-grained feature of an image with its long caption, we extract a coarse-grained image feature that focuses on capturing key attributes.
+This coarse-grained feature is then aligned with a short summary caption.
 By doing so, we require the model not only to capture detailed attributes but also to discern and prioritize the importance of different attributes.

 This strategy enables the model to learn to cover the necessary detailed attributes while also understanding which attributes hold greater significance.
 By incorporating this approach into the fine-tuning process, we aim to enhance the model's ability to handle both long and short captions effectively.